 Vinyl doesn’t rot or rust, making it a good material choice for deck railings.

 Aluminum is a strong material.
 It is attractive and strong.
 Thus, it makes your deck appealing and safer as it can hold any weight.

 Aluminum materials cost $50 -$70 per linear foot.
-It is much easier to install than wood rails as they come in prefabricated sections.
+It is much easier to install than wood rails, which come in prefabricated sections.